Caddebostan Synagogue

-Caddebostan Synagogue is a synagogue built in 1953 in the Kadıköy district of Istanbul, Turkey.
-The name of the architect is Albert Arditi.
-As a result of the increase of the Jewish population in the area, the Synagogue is the most populated one on the Asian side of the city and visits and participation in prayers is possible by contacting the Chief Rabbinate.
+The Caddebostan Synagogue is a Jewish congregation and synagogue, located at 3 Taş Mektep Street, in Göztepe, in the Kadıköy district of Istanbul, in the Istanbul Province of Turkey.

+Designed by Albert Arditi, the synagogue was completed in 1954.
+As a result of the increase of the Jewish population in the area, the synagogue is the most populated one on the Asian side of the city and visits and participation in prayers is possible by contacting the Chief Rabbinate.
 The synagogue was active with the demand made to the Turkish authorities by the Chief Rabbinate on the 1 April 1961.